magicxor/pacos2/README.md

 - `TelegramBotApiKey`: Your Telegram Bot API token.
 - `GoogleCloudApiKey`: Your Google Cloud API key for accessing generative AI services.
 - `AllowedChatIds`: An array of Telegram chat IDs where the bot is permitted to operate.
-- `AllowedLanguageCodes`: An array of language codes (e.g., "en", "ru") that the bot primarily interacts with.
+- `AllowedLanguageCodes`: An array of ISO 639-3 language codes (e.g., "eng", "rus") that the bot primarily interacts with.

 ## Key Components